oldfartdeveloper/elm-window-example/README.md

 showing the window dimensions in pixels as you resize the application's window.

-I've implemented a `MainWindowExample.elm` file to mimic how this would be organized in a typical Elm program.
+I've implemented a `Main.elm` file to mimic how this would be organized in a typical Elm program.

 # Installation